pmoris/miles-subgraph-miner/README.md

 ## Purpose of the tool

-MULES is a Java tool to retrieve **subgraphs** (or patterns/motifs) from a single graph (or network) that are **significantly associated** with a given **set of vertices** (or nodes).
+MULES is a Java tool to discover **subgraphs** (or patterns/motifs) from a single graph (or network) that are **significantly associated** with a given **set of vertices** (or nodes) of interest.
 In other words, the goal is to search for subgraphs that are enriched in a selected subset of vertices compared to the graph as a whole.
 A subgraph can either consist of a topological structure (e.g. a feed-forward/back loop in a regulatory network) or it can include relevant biological labels (e.g. a self-regulating transcription factor).
 For more information on associated subgraphs and how they are measured, please refer to the [statistics section](#what-is-an-enriched-subgraph-and-what-are-the-statistics-behind-it).

 Graph data is becoming more and more prevalent in various fields, including biology and bio-medicine, and subgraph discovery methods can provide valuable insight into these, often large and complex, data structures.